 - 7.1.3 Each AI must have written policies (approved by the appropriate authority within the AI) for determining which exposures are to be included in, or excluded from, the AI's trading book as well as procedures to ensure compliance with these classification policies.
-Such policies and procedures should define the trading book in line with the following: - a trading book consists of positions in financial instruments and commodities held either with trading intent or in order to hedge other positions booked in the trading book; - the financial instruments must be free of any restrictive covenants on their tradability, or the exposures in the financial instruments and commodities must be capable of being hedged completely; and - positions in these instruments and commodities must be actively managed and frequently and accurately valued.
+Such policies and procedures should define the trading book in line with the following: - a trading book consists of positions in financial instruments and commodities held either with trading intent or in order to hedge other positions booked in the trading book; - the financial instruments must be free of any restrictive covenants on their tradability, or the financial instruments and commodities must be capable of being hedged completely; and - positions in these instruments and commodities must be actively managed and frequently and accurately valued. - 7.1.4 Where an AI's exposures are measured at fair value, the AI must establish and maintain valuation systems, controls and procedures that are effective to ensure that the valuation of its exposures is prudent and reliable for the purposes of calculating the RWA under Parts 4 to 8 of the BCR (see CA-S-10 "Financial Instrument Fair Value Practices").